pavyamsiri/prox/README.md

 # Prox

-`prox` is a Rust implementation of the Lox programming language from Bob Nystrom's book "Crafting Interpreters".
+`prox` is a Rust implementation of the Lox programming language from Bob Nystrom's book [Crafting Interpreters](https://craftinginterpreters.com/).

 ## Usage